Great Plains Skink (Plestiodon obsoletus)

 Great Plains skinks overwinter underground in burrows they dig, or abandoned mammal burrows.
 The adults usually begin hibernating in September, the juveniles a bit later.

 All five species of Iowa’s lizards eat small invertebrates such as crickets, grasshoppers, beetles, spiders, caterpillars, which they chase down and eat.
-They mash their food up with their strong jaws before swallowing it.
+They mash their food up with their strong jaws before swallowing their prey.